 - Manage a pediatric patient who is not breathing normally

 Course prices includes accommodation and food for a complete training

-The First Person on Scene – Intermediate (FPOS-I) is a 4-day course, focusing on interventions and management of common medical incidents.
+It is a 4-day course recognised by Security Industry Authority, focusing on interventions and management of common medical incidents.
 The ESA Experienced Instructors will make all students ready to be a conscious and confident person who arrives as the first one on the incident site.

-The course ends with the FPOS-I award, the most current and recognized medical qualification in the security industry.
-It is a Level 3 Award in the First Person on Scene Intermediate accredited by the awarding body AoFA (Association of First Aiders).
+The course ends with HABC Level 3 International Award in First Aid Response (Highfield Qualification) the most current and recognized medical qualifications in the security industry.
 This qualification, along with CPO Level 3, is required for the SIA license.